-This cheese-filled Georgian flatbread has roots in the west-central region of Imereti, but by now it is a popular part of the elaborate feasts, known as supras, held across the country.
-Georgians typically make this savory pastry with a mixture of imeruli and sulguni cheeses.
-We find that a blend of low moisture mozzarella and strong, tart feta gets you very close to the classic version.
+This cheese-filled Georgian flatbread has its roots in the west-central region of Imereti, but by now it is a popular part of the elaborate feasts, known as supras, held across the country.
+Georgians typically make this savory pastry with a mixture of imeruli and sulguni cheese.
+We find that a blend of low moisture mozzarella and strong, tart feta gets you very close to the traditional version.

 For the dough

 - Olive oil, for greasing

 - 3⁄4 tsp. dry instant yeast

 For the filling

 - 4 cups shredded low moisture mozzarella (16 oz.)

 - 1 1⁄2 cups crumbled feta cheese (10 oz.)